ome/devspace/README.md

 ## Multiply containers

- *  common-services.yml contains default list of basic contaners are suitable to extend:
+ *  common-services.yml contains default list of basic containers that are suitable to extend:
     You can extend any service together with other configuration keys.
 For more details read https://docs.docker.com/v1.6/compose/extends/